charmainecarrharris/RapidRicker/README.md

 # ---------------------------------------------
 # run the wrapper function (all tests, all stocks)

+# look at the default criteria for the data check
+flags_default

+# run the wrapper function
 rapid.ricker.out <- RapidRicker(sr_obj_m = SR_Sample, min.obs = 10,  trace=TRUE)

 # check the components of the output